ethanokamura/cosmiq/README.md

 ## How to Run:

-To spin up the frontend, run the following commands:
+To launch the the desktop application itself, execute the following commands:

 ```sh
 cd cosmiq